Photo by Arlyn D. Brazell

 Intro

 Jeneé has a degree in Creative Writing and went abroad to the University of Oxford to study Renaissance Literature and the Italian Renaissance.
 Her work has appeared in the Catapult, Roxane Gay’s The Audacity, Missouri Review, and elsewhere.
 Additionally, she won Michigan Quarterly Review’s Jesmyn Ward Prize and was a finalist for the Black Warrior Review’s Fiction Contest.
 She has received fellowships from Tin House Summer Workshop and Kimbilio Writers Retreat.
-Currently, she is the Writing in Color Book Project Fellow for the Lighthouse Writers Workshop.
+Previously, she is the Writing in Color Book Project Fellow for the Lighthouse Writers Workshop.
 Her work has been nominated for Best Microfiction, Best of the Net, and a Pushcart.
-She’s an MFA candidate at the Iowa Writers’ Workshop and at work on a historical magical realist novel.
-Her book includes Igbo and Christian folklore, swamps and mangroves, snakes, alligators, a haunted house, the African-Diaspora, and chattel slavery.
+She’s a graduate of the Iowa Writers’ Workshop and at work on a novel and short story collection.
+Jeneé is an assistant memoir editor at Split Lip Magazine.
+Her interests include swamps, haunted houses, folklore, family sagas, epics, and poetic prose.
 You can find her on Twitter @SkinnerJenee or Instagram @jskin94.
-She is currently seeking representation.